ChemAI-Lab/Math4Chem/website/Assignments/assignments_info.md

-# Assignments (under construction)
+# Assignments
-*instructions will be posted here soon!

-Welcome to the Python assignments section.
-Here you will find everything you need to successfully complete your coursework, including:
-- Detailed instructions for each assignment
-- Submission guidelines and deadlines
-- Helpful resources and tips

-# Assignment 1
+# Assignment 1, Deadline Oct 24th 5:00 PM EST
-**Assignment 1** is composed of two parts, i) coding and ii) mathematical. <br>
+**Assignment 1** is composed of two parts,
+ 1. Coding
+ 2. Mathematical

+See the instructions bellow for each component of the assignment.

 ## 1 Coding Part
  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](